osgi/osgi.enroute.site/_tutorial_base/600-testing.md

 	Assert.assertNotNull(getService(Eval.class));

 However, if we add this code we find that Eclipse can't find the `Eval` class.
 Remember the problem?
 We need to add the `com.acme.prime.eval.api` project to our build path.
 Double click the `bnd.bnd` file, select `Build` and add the `com.acme.prime.eval.api` project.
 Once the `bnd.bnd` file is saved we can import the `Eval` class and remove the error.
-Though the current provider now also exports the `com.acme.prime.eval` package it is bad practice to place an implementation bundle on your classpath: Always try to compile against the service contract.
+Remember that the current provider also exports the `com.acme.prime.eval.api` package.
+It is bad practice to place an implementation bundle on your classpath: Always try to compile against the service contract.

 We're almost ready to run, ehh, test.
 But before we do the testing, let's think about our runtime.
-How should our environment look like?
+How should our environment look?
 Let's go to the `Run` tab of the `bnd.bnd` file.
 The list of initial requirements contains the `com.acme.prime.eval.test` project.
 During a resolve, this will drag in the provider because it has the API and the required JUnit bundles.

 Hit the `Resolve` button and save.
 We have only a few dependencies, all caused by the fact that the provider uses Declarative Services (DS) a.k.a.
 SCR.